Raphaolit2er/1_DSstream/README.md

 - A Nintendo DS flashcart or a DS emulator that supports Wi-Fi simulation (such as **MelonDS** or **No$GBA**).
 - A powerful enough computer to run the Python code
 - Python 3.8 or higher (even 3.14 works)
-- Run "pip install Pillow mss pynput"
+- Run `pip install Pillow mss pynput`

 How to Run:
 1. Open the DSstream.py file